Matt Vierling Player Props: Tigers vs. Red Sox

 |Games w/1+ RBI

+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 11th in MLB.

-- The Red Sox had a 4.54 team ERA that ranked 25th among all league pitching staffs.
+- The Red Sox's 5.57 team ERA ranks 26th across all league pitching staffs.

-- Red Sox pitchers combined to allow 185 total home runs last year (1.1 per game).
-That ranked 23rd in baseball.
+- Red Sox pitchers combine to give up the fifth-most home runs in baseball (14 total, two per game).

-- The Red Sox will look to Sale (0-0) in his second start of the season.
+- Houck (1-0) gets the starting nod for the Red Sox, his second this season.

-- In his most recent appearance on Saturday, the lefty threw three innings against the Baltimore Orioles, allowing seven earned runs while surrendering seven hits.
+- His last time out came on Sunday against the Baltimore Orioles, when the right-hander went five innings, surrendering three earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.